 Harmonies consist of two or more notes that come together, creating a beautiful concoction of sounds.
 These are simultaneous occurring notes in a stanza.

 On a piece of sheet music, the up and down variation of pitches which are relative to one another is termed as ‘harmony’.
 A chord is when at least three pitches are harmonised or played simultaneously.

 Many of today’s hit songs include generic chord progressions while layering over the melody on vocals and instruments – so this is a good strategy.

 It is common practice to write melodies ahead of harmonies, so this can be a great way to build on your melody.
-You can put in higher or lower harmonies, which compliment the melody at pivotal moments in the music.
-For example, harmonies on a specific lyric or musical moment will emphasise this, and highlight it.
+You can put in higher or lower harmonies, which complement the melody at pivotal moments in the music.
+For example, harmonies on a specific lyric or musical moment will emphasize this, and highlight it.

 Once you lay out a basic frame for your song, it is important to scrutinize it with add-ons to embellish the primary structure.